 Let's call a spade a spade -- publishers are pivoting to video to make money.

 In the age of pre-roll and mid-roll advertising, it's harder to ignore a video ad when it's the only thing standing between you and a video you want to watch.
 Ads are easier to ignore when they live in the side margins and on top of written long-form articles, so publishers might see a greater opportunity to make money from placing video ads over video content.

 And the biggest piece of the digital advertising pie now goes not to advertisers or publishers -- but to Facebook and Google.
 So it's understandable that media companies and publications are doing whatever they can to drive ROI on the content they produce.

 But the pivot to video isn't happening at random -- these strategic reorganizations are also a nod to the growing popularity of video content, which we can't deny -- nor would we want to.

 We've blogged at length about video being engaging, in-demand, and a smart way for brands to diversify content and connect with audiences in new ways.
 And making videos is smart -- it just shouldn't be the only content your brand produces.

 It's true that videos are growing in popularity -- your audience wants to see videos, videos drive results for your business, and videos are an extremely favorable medium across different social media platforms.
 It's also true that the human attention span is waning.
 But this doesn't mean you should send your editorial staff packing.
 You don't need to "pivot to video" to develop a smart video strategy as part of your content production engine -- and we'll show you how.

-Last year, we learned that almost half of consumers want to see more video content -- but almost the same amount also wanted to see more news articles.
+In 2017, we learned that roughly half of consumers want to see more video content -- but almost the same amount also wanted to see more news articles.